 At some point, we’re no longer “extrapolating” data very much.
 This stuff is a serious hazard at any dose, for any period of time.

-In speaking to other manufacturers, after the FDA sent out warning letters and scared the industry away from DMAA (which Hi-Tech Pharmaceuticals is fighting and taking to federal court), arecoline was an ingredient considered by several brands.
+In speaking to other manufacturers, after the FDA sent out warning letters and scared the industry away from other stimulants (including “the KING” of workout stims), arecoline was an ingredient considered by several brands.
 And they all turned it down, knowing the fiasco that it could cause.
 Until now.

 An ingredient only Driven Sports could love